bacota-github/scarm/README.md

 The lone argument to the table constructor is the name of the table in the database.

-We can generate the SQL to create the table in the database.
+SQL can be generated to create the table in the database.

 ```
 val createParent: ConnectionIO[Unit] = parents.create